cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-stmt-create-statistics.md

 ## Parameters

-IF NOT EXISTS
+IF NOT EXISTS`**

-:   Do not throw an error if a statistics object with the same name already exists.
+Do not throw an error if a statistics object with the same name already exists.
 Cloudberry Database issues a notice in this case.
 Note that only the name of the statistics object is considered here, not the details of its definition.

 **`statistics_name`**